 On the menu: thick lamb chops, roasted duckling and lots of other momentous dinner fare.

-One of the best tables in the house is the Omar Sharif Room for two, a converted coat closet with a cozy booth just big enough for one couple.
+One of the best tables at the House of Embers is the Omar Sharif Room for two, a converted coat closet with a cozy booth just big enough for one couple.
 The little hideaway is cloaked in framed scenes from the leading man’s movies, “Dr. Zhivago” to “Lawrence of Arabia.”

 Order the hickory-smoked, slow-roasted ribs.
 Save room for from-scratch desserts.

 Scoot between the towering red pines that nearly hide this longtime rural respite from Highway 70 in Oneida County.
 What could be more comfy than a seat on the screened-in porch during summer or near the fireplace when weather chills?
 Views of Patricia Lake are soothing in any season.

-“Relaxed elegance” is the promise here.
+“Relaxed elegance” is the promise at Norwood Pines Supper Club.
 Start with seared ahi tuna and a hot kick of wasabi.
 End with vanilla cream crepes in a strawberry sauce.

 In-house ghost stories should give you an excuse to scooch a little closer.

 Two miles out of town and near Rest Lake in rugged Northwoods Wisconsin is unexpectedly refined dining at a location best known decades ago as an earthy tavern for hunters and fishermen.

-Today, supper club classics with gourmet flair are the draw, and it is not unusual for customers to arrive dressed to the nines for a leisurely feast in the 60-seat dining room.
+Today, Smokey's supper club classics with gourmet flair are the draw, and it is not unusual for customers to arrive dressed to the nines for a leisurely feast in the 60-seat dining room.
 Chateaubriand for two, anyone?
 Up North dining turns into a quietly stylish experience.

 Tor-NAY-do?
 No, it’s Tor-NA-do and just off of Capitol Square in an 1850s building with low lighting, sultry Sinatra tunes and a few booths that are perfectly suited for two.

-In addition to 8- to 28-ounce steaks, specialties range from rack of lamb to a venison tenderloin filet.
+In addition to 8- to 28-ounce steaks, Tornado Steak House specialties range from rack of lamb to a venison tenderloin filet.
 Add a side of Yorkshire pudding instead of the more typical baked potato.

 To linger after dinner, the lounge offers late-night nibbles until 1 a.m.